paramjeetSinghBhatti/TariffComparison/README.md

 ## Project Description

-The **TariffComparison** project is a RESTful Web API designed to compare various tariff plans, including basic, packaged, and other custom tariff calculators.
+The **TariffComparison** project is a RESTful Web API designed to compare various tariff plans, including basic, packaged, and other custom tariffs.
 Built with .NET 8, it provides a flexible and extendable solution to calculate tariffs based on different input parameters.

-This API supports different tariff calculators:
-- `BasicTariffCalculator`
-- `PackagedTariffCalculator`
-- `CustomTariffCalculator` (commented out in the configuration)

 This API supports asynchronous operations for optimized performance in high-traffic scenarios.